surajcool203/Basic_Banking_System/README.md

 This web application helps you to identify, how a banking system actually works.

 This repository is for the beginner to make pull request.

+## Tools used:
+1. HTML
+2. CSS
+3. JavaScript